 You are here

 2 - Registered new single detached homes refers to new single detached homes enrolled with home warranty insurance or with Owner Builder Authorizations issued by the registrar designated by BC Housing under the Homeowner Protection Act.

-3 - Registered new homes in multi-unit buildings (two or more dwelling units) refers to new homes in multi-unit buildings enrolled with home warranty insurance and does not include new homes in multi-unit rental buildings, which are exempt from home warranty insurance, will be included as of August 2016
+3 - Current calculations of “registered new homes in multi-unit buildings” include new homes in multi-unit buildings (two or more dwelling units) enrolled with home warranty insurance.
+Registered new homes in multi-unit rental buildings, which are exempt from home warranty insurance, will be included as of August 2016

 4 - Rentals Exempted refers to new homes in multi-unit buildings that qualify for exemption from home warranty insurance.
 These exempted homes must be constructed for rental purposes, including social housing, and have a restrictive covenant registered on title restricting the sale of any dwelling unit for a 10-year period.

 1 - Refers to the number of new Licensed Residential Builder Licences issued and renewed including licensees who are dually licensed as Licensed Residential Builders and Licensed Building Envelope Renovators.

 Note: Data is provided by the following warranty providers:

 - Aviva Insurance Company of Canada, represented by National Home Warranty Group Inc.

 - Northbridge General Insurance Corporation